 What is life insurance?

-Put simply, life insurance is a way to ensure that your family will be financially secure if the worst happens and you are no longer around to provide for them.
+Put simply, life insurance is a way to ensure that your family or loved ones will be financially secure if the worst happens and you are no longer around to provide for them.

-Understandably, that’s not something most of us want to spend long thinking about, but putting some time and effort into arranging a policy now can give you peace of mind and provide some much needed financial security for your family.
+Understandably, that’s not something most of us want to think about, but putting some time and effort into arranging a policy can give you peace of mind and provide much-needed financial security for your family.

 How does life insurance work?